Like `diff` but for PostgreSQL schemas

 Here's how the migra command is implemented under the hood (with a few irrelevant lines removed).

 As you can see, it's pretty simple (

 S here is a context manager that creates a database session from a database URL).

 from migra import Migration from sqlbag import S with S(args.dburl_from) as s0, S(args.dburl_target) as s1: m = Migration(s0, s1) if args.unsafe: m.set_safety(False) m.add_all_changes() print(m.sql)

 Here the code just opens connections to both databases for the Migration object to analyse.

 m.add_all_changes() generates the SQL statements for the changes required, and adds to the migration object's list of pending changes.
 The necessary SQL is now available as a property.

 Contributing is easy.
 Jump into the issues, find a feature or fix you'd like to work on, and get involved.
 Or create a new issue and suggest something completely different.
-Beginner-friendly issues are tagged "good first issue", and if you're unsure about any aspect of the process, just ask.
+If you're unsure about any aspect of the process, just ask.

 Release history Release notifications

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.